 West Cornwall · TR26

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Lelant, that work is shaped by the place itself — Lelant is the AONB estuary village south of St Ives, with a Norman church on the dunes, the West Cornwall Golf Club and one of the most stable period property markets in West Cornwall, with a building stock that leans toward Edwardian villas above the estuary and 1930s detached houses.
+A TR26 site visit comes before a Lelant sketch, every time — Lelant is the AONB estuary village south of St Ives, with a Norman church on the dunes, the West Cornwall Golf Club and one of the most stable period property markets in West Cornwall, with a building stock that leans toward Victorian terraces and 1930s detached houses.

 Local context